mediarex-de/paypalplus-module/README.md

 # PayPal Plus payments module for OXID eShop

-OXID PS Console is a Symfony console application for OXID eShop.
+PayPal Plus module for OXID eShop.
-It is community and project driven with write and read access like in a public wiki (like Wikipedia).

 ## Installation
 Use Composer to add the console to your project